RobinAntu/CSE3CAP_TEAM_B-/README.md

 # Study Flex Prototype

-A simple React single-page application (SPA) with login, sign-up, dashboard, settings, and a multi-step input wizard.
-The app is delivered as a static HTML file and uses React via CDN links.
+A simple React-style single-page application (SPA) with login, sign-up, dashboard, settings, and a multi-step input wizard.
+The app ships with a tiny offline React-like runtime so no external CDN links are required.

 ## Prerequisites
 - A modern web browser (Chrome, Firefox, Edge, etc.)